Blog 13 minutes

 1. Are you spending too much time, money and effort on your current platform?

-As you know, the cost of an e-commerce platform does not stop at the initial implementation.
+The cost of an e-commerce platform does not stop at the initial implementation.
 You also need to factor in maintenance.
 Combined, these make up your e-commerce TCO (total cost of ownership).

 If you need to invest a significant and unexpected amount of money and resources to maintain and run your web store, then you should consider migrating to a new e-commerce platform.